BadenLab/retinapy/README.md

 Basics
 ======
-The `retinapy.mea` module loads mea data and provides some useful functions such as downsampling and splitting data.
+If you aren't training deep learning models, you might still find some of the functionality in the `retinapy.mea` module useful.
+It handles loading MEA data and provides some useful functions such as downsampling and data splitting.
 Look no further if you just want to extract spike snippets for spike-triggered-averaging.

 ```
 >>> import retinapy.mea as mea